 From a distance, it looked like the Sun and the Moon were casting their light down upon the Thunder Phoenix, which was accompanied by a momentary sparkle that was caused by a burst of mana from my attack.

-Like a star in the sky, a flash twinkled before the Sun and the Moon chased after it, casting a beam of light from each onto the body of the phoenix.
-In their minds, it seemed like the start of a new legend was starting to brew, one that spoke of a man that created stars as he guided the light of the Sun and Moon against the Gods.
+Like a shooting star in the sky, a flash twinkled before the Sun and the Moon chased after it, casting a beam of light from each onto the body of the phoenix.
+In their minds, it seemed like the start of a new legend was starting to brew, one that spoke of a man that created stars that showered a guiding light to the Sun and Moon against the Gods.

 As typical for those who were touched by unbelievable situations, names were immediately thrown out to characterize their thoughts.